10-Q 1 form10-q.htm

 ITEM 1.
 LEGAL PROCEEDINGS

-The Company is, from time to time, involved in legal proceedings, claims and litigation arising in the ordinary course of business.
+From time to time, we are involved in legal proceedings, claims, and litigation arising in the ordinary course of business, which may impact our financial results.

 ITEM 5.
 OTHER INFORMATION